 New Year, New You.
 That's the message we see so frequently this time of year, as people begin to focus on resolutions for self-improvement.
-And going into 2020, the pressure to re-invent oneself feels heightened as we enter a new decade—reflecting on where we've been and where we want to go.
+And going into 2021, it's a good time to reflect on the challenges we overcame in 2020 and think about where we've been and where we want to go.
 I'm all about self-improvement, but I worry that the stress of consistently hearing we need to improve in some way sends an implicit message, particularly to younger people, that we're never going to be good enough.
 Do our students feel the same anxieties to re-invent themselves as many adults do?
 Are they learning to improve because they love themselves, or because they feel they're wrong or lacking in some way?

 When I was a student, I loved setting New Year's resolutions.
 My childhood resolutions were always goal-oriented, but oftentimes just set playfully for myself and very rarely followed through on.
 And by the time I entered high school, I realized a lot of my friends were making resolutions to lose weight or to look a certain way, which made making resolutions feel more like a chore than something fun.